 References are included to longer descriptions in the remainder of this book.
 For detailed information about an individual command, refer to the appropriate manual page in the 1M section.
-Further examples can be found in "Command Examples" on page 173.
+Further examples can be found in "Examples of Using ISP" on page 185.